 What’s the 31 Day Challenge?
 Check it out here and join us!

+With over 200 bones, 360 joints, and 640 muscles, we’ve got a pretty big hint that God designed us to move.
 Last week we chatted about 5 Healthy Weight Loss Tips that pertained to ‘diets’ and eating.
-Today we’re going to continue on our weight loss train of thought with some favorite tools
+Today we’re going to continue on our weight loss train of thought with some favorite tools.

 Why workout DVD’s?